 So, what is all the fuzz regarding this “superberry” about, and why is it so strongly connected to Sweden?

-Well, no one really knows exactly why, but a not so long-shot guess would be something as simple as availability.
-The lingonberries, or as the ancient Romans would call them – Vaccinium vitis-idaea, often grow in pine or scots pine forests which are vastly spread across the main part of northern Sweden.
-The lingonberry plants are evergreen and do not mind the, sometimes extremely, cold weather that occurs in those regions.
-Quite the contrary, because the plant does not thrive at all in regions where it gets too hot in the summer.
+No one really knows exactly why there is such a strong connection between Swedes and lingonberries, but a qualified guess would be something as simple as availability.
+The lingonberries, or as the ancient Romans would call them – Vaccinium vitis-idaea, often grow in pine or scots pine forests, which are vastly spread across the main part of northern Sweden and Scandinavia.
+The lingonberry plants are evergreen and do not mind the harsh climate and the cold weather that occurs in those regions.
+Quite the contrary actually, the plant does not thrive at all in regions where it gets too hot in the summer.
 Instead, it has no problem tolerating temperatures down to -40°C (-40°F) or lower.

 Eating lingonberries fresh from the plant is truly refreshing and their taste is both sweet and sour at the same time.
 Wild lingonberries contain loads of organic acids, vitamin C, vitamin A (as beta carotene), B vitamins (B1, B2, B3), and the elements potassium, calcium, magnesium, and phosphorus.
 Lingonberries also contain high levels of benzoic acid, which helps keep the berries fresh for an extended period of time without adding any preservatives.
 To top it all off, they are naturally rich in antioxidants.
 Antioxidants are chemical molecules that prevent oxidation of our cells.
 Kind of like the body’s own anti-rust treatment.
 A long time ago, in traditional medicine, people used wild lingonberries to treat many different medical disorders, such as urinary tract infection, rheumatism, and diabetes.